 COVID-19 wage assurance & severance guarantee fund

-Visit payyourworkers.org to sign the petition asking brands to commit to the wage assurance
+Visit payyourworkers.org to sign the petition urging brands to sign a binding agreement on wages, severance and the right to organise.

 [Company X] hereby publicly assures that all apparel, textile, and footwear workers in our supply chain, who were paid to produce or handle goods at the onset of the COVID-19 crisis, regardless of employment status, will be paid their legally mandated or regular wages and benefits, whichever is higher.
 This includes wage arrears (back pay) and, where applicable, negotiated severance pay.